7 Female Inventors Who Solved Life Problems

 The Woman Who Invented Scotchgard

 There is nothing more irritating than a stain to call a woman to action.
 In 1952, 3M chemist Patsy Sherman was stumped when some fluorochemical rubber spilled on a lab assistant’s shoe, and they couldn’t get it out.
 I bet money the men in the room didn’t have the same drive as Patsy did to do something about it.
 But this lady, along with co-inventor Samuel Smith, came up with a solution.
 Scotchgard!
 This chemical repelled water, oil, and other liquids without changing the color of the fabric.
-There isn’t a mom in America that has not benefited from this wonderful invention when their three-year-old decided to add artwork to the family sofa.
+There isn’t a mom in America who has not benefited from this wonderful invention when their three-year-old decided to add artwork to the family sofa.

 Not only is exploring our gender’s achievements much more than a reflection on how far women have come, but it is also rich in accomplishment that is in no way predictable.